-- 3. This Policy should be used when a student's capacity to participate as a student is a cause for concern.
-This concern may arise from a wide range of circumstances, including (but not limited to) the student's behaviour and/or engagement with their studies.1 - 4.
-The decision to invoke this Policy will normally be made by a member of Student Support and Development (SSD) in consultation with the faculty and/or other relevant staff.
+- 6. The decision to invoke this Policy will normally be made by a member of Student Support and Development (SSD) in consultation with the faculty and/or other relevant staff.
 The Student Welfare Oversight Group as set out in the Student Welfare Policy may also recommend to SSD that this policy be invoked where the Group has concerns about a student's level of engagement.
 In the unlikely event of a situation where there is an immediate risk of harm to students or staff, a member of the Senior Management Team (SMT) will have the authority to invoke this Policy and temporarily suspend a student(s).
-In these circumstances, SSD will be notified as soon as is practicable. - 5.
+In these circumstances, SSD will be notified as soon as is practicable. - 7.
 For the purposes of this policy, the term 'student' refers to anyone on an undergraduate, postgraduate or mobility programme.